Praise-05/Simple-Age-Calculator/README.md

 # Simple-age-calculator
-A simple calculator used for calculating ages
+A simple calculator used for calculating all ages